suppeboi/flowers/README.md

 There are two ways of running the code present in this repo, both explained in this README:
 1. [Via google colab](#google-colab-setup) (Recommended)
 2. [Locally](#local-setup) (Has not been updated for a while)

+<b>Note that you only need to follow one of these!
+If you use Google Colab, you can stop before the Local Setup-part of the guide starts</b>

 ### Google Colab setup
 The goal of this setup is to enable you to run the [notebook](guide.ipynb) for training a classifier to differentiate between flower species in a Google Colab environment.
 Although Colab has support for direct links to github, we will achieve this by copying the code from the notebook (or, alternatively) the entire file, to avoid multiple people modifying the notebook in this repository simultaneously.
 Thus, the setup consists of these four steps: